bendr/bender/misc/data-model.md

-# The Bender Data Model
+# The Bender data model

 Bender describes Web applications through the combination of _components_.
 Running a Bender application requires a runtime, which renders the component